snnz/HunspellSharp/README.md

 ### Preliminary

-If your application is targeting .NET or .NET Standard and intended to work with dictionaries encoded not as ISO-8859-1 or UTF-8, install [System.Text.Encoding.CodePages package](https://www.nuget.org/packages/System.Text.Encoding.CodePages/) and make additional encodings available by calling
+If your application targets .NET or .NET Standard and intended to work with dictionaries encoded as anything other than ISO-8859-1 or UTF-8, install [System.Text.Encoding.CodePages package](https://www.nuget.org/packages/System.Text.Encoding.CodePages/) and make additional encodings available by calling
 `Encoding.RegisterProvider(CodePagesEncodingProvider.Instance)` before loading Hunspell files.